 Summer camp kids covered in bright color powder celebrating after a color war on a grassy field

+Color wars are one of those camp traditions that come together when the planning is right.
+The team chants, the paint-splattered shirts, the moment someone gets a face full of blue powder and just starts laughing — that's camp at its best.
 But running a great color war takes more than dumping powder into buckets and yelling "go."
-The difference between a color war that fizzles out in 20 minutes and one that becomes the highlight of the summer comes down to planning: the right games, the right amount of powder, and the right setup.
+The difference between a color war that fizzles out in 20 minutes and one that becomes the highlight of the summer comes down to the ideas you build it around.

 How Color Wars Work (The Basics)